Sabancı University Sakıp Sabancı Museum is a meeting point offering transformative cultural experiences.

 Summer in the Garden Festival organized by Hakan Erdoğan Production started on 12 August with the theme “Invitation to Joy” and continued until 10 1September.
 Jiri Barta, Terezie Fialova, Today’s Quintet, Bilal Karaman, Ergün Şenlendirici, Ahmet Özden, Hacı Rüstem Çembeli, Peter Sarik Trio, and the pianist Can Çakmur were among the performers at the festival.

 SSM Gift Shop

-Sakıp Sabancı Museum Gift Shop features internationally qualified products and services that can make the culture and art experiences of art enthusiasts permanent.
+Sakıp Sabancı Museum Gift Shop features products and services of international quality that enable art enthusiasts to cherish enduring culture and art experiences.

-Open to everyone with its physical and digital venues, SSM Gift Shop cooperates with designers and design material suppliers.
-With these collaborations, SSM Gift Shop prioritizes being accessible, innovative and distinguished with its collections and its temporary exhibitions.
+Open to everyone with its physical and digital venues, SSM Gift Shop collaborates with designers and design material suppliers.
+Through these collaborations, SSM Gift Shop prioritizes being accessible, innovative and distinctive in the products and services it offers in the context of its collections and temporary exhibitions.